Hubs-Foundation/hubs-docs/docs/setup-custom-domain.md

 2. Run the following code in the console to get your token: `console.log(RegExp("_turkeyauthtoken"+"=[^;]+").exec(document.cookie)[0].slice(17))`

 3. Copy the long string of characters to be used in Part C. **Please note that turkeyauthtokens are only valid for 12 hours.**

-4. You can alternatively Go to 'Edit Custom Domains' section and click on the copy icon to copy turkeyauthtoken to your clipboard
+"You can alternatively go to the 'Customize your web address section' and click on the 'clipboard' icon to copy turkeyauthtoken to your clipboard"
 ![image](https://github.com/MozillaReality/hubs-docs/assets/42163313/e07dfda0-bf80-4dc2-9658-e071f6d1fb95)